 even where such factors do not form part of the material substance of those works, supplies or services.

-In relation to the given process of production or provision of the works, supplies or services, the contracting authority may consider, in particular, the offered degree of employment of unemployed or long-term unemployed people – including the previous employment in the framework of public employment as defined in the Act on the Amendment of the Act on Public Employment and other Acts relating to Public Employment or in the framework of a similar legal relationship in another Member State of the European Union as nonpublic employee of natural persons -, as well as the implementation of measures aimed at the training of unemployed people within the framework of the given contract.
-(This amendment entered into force on 1 January 2017.)
+8. In relation to the given process of production or provision of the works, supplies or services, the contracting authority may consider, in particular, the offered degree of employment of unemployed or long-term unemployed people – including the previous employment in the framework of public employment as defined in the Act on the Amendment of the Act on Public Employment and other Acts relating to Public Employment or in the framework of a similar legal relationship in another Member State of the European Union as nonpublic employee of natural persons -, as well as the implementation of measures aimed at the training of unemployed people within the framework of the given contract.166

 9. Where the award criteria for the lowest price or, as determined by the method specified in Article 78, the lowest cost is not the sole award criteria applied by the contracting authority, it shall determine